“I am glad someone asked about something I needed info on. Best part about this community.”

 The format matters less than the connection.
 Find coaches you can learn from, contribute to, and grow alongside.

-You Don’t Have to Coach Alone
+You Do Not Have to Coach Alone

 The challenges become lighter.
 The development becomes faster.
 The journey becomes better.